Longan-Labs/ePaperIO/README.md

 ![](https://raw.githubusercontent.com/Longan-Labs/ePaper213/main/images/hw.jpg)

-- **1. 40-pin Header for Raspberry Pi**: For connecting a Raspberry Pi.
 - **2. 20-pin FPC Conncctor**: For the 2.13 inch ePaper.
 - **3. User Button**: For implementing various custom functions.
 - **4. 4-pin Grove Connector**: For connecting other Grove modules or devices.